RouterRoidz/WiiU-SWKBD-scripts/README.md

 - Make sure to change the IP address at the top of the script to that of your console's IP address.

 # A few things to keep in mind
-- If you want to use these scripts with Mii Maker, Friends List or Miiverse, you need to modify the browser files to run exploits made for FW 5.5.1, otherwise ignore this.
-[Guide](https://gbatemp.net/threads/5-5-2-browser-with-5-5-1-vulnerability-cfw-required.480468/)
+- If you want to use these scripts with Mii Maker, Friends List or Miiverse, you need to modify the browser files to run exploits made for FW 5.5.1.
+[Guide](https://gbatemp.net/threads/5-5-2-browser-with-5-5-1-vulnerability-cfw-required.480468/).
+If you're using these scripts on *anything* else, this isn't required.
 - Most of these scripts will be intented for EUR/PAL versions of games/applets.
 USA and Japanese versions will come later.